El-Virus/NANDComp/README.md

 ## Assembler
 The assembler, is a little program that assembles code as described in the official NAND Game website into binary or decimal (if the -d flag is present) code.
+Constants are defined by specifying a "&" character before name = value.
+Eg. `&constVal = 0`.
+At the moment negative values are not supported (You can use 0xffff)

 ### Compiling the Assembler
 Just compile the Assembler and Misc CPP files.